-If you are a foreign national, you may have contend with a different set of rules than a British citizen applying for a mortgage would.
-This is particularly true when it comes to non-EU citizens as EU-citizens tend to be treated like Brits as long as they have a steady income, money for the deposit, and a traceable credit history for at least three years.
+If you are a foreign national, you may have to contend with a different set of rules than a British citizen applying for a mortgage would.
+This is particularly true when it comes to non-EU citizens as EU citizens tend to be treated like Brits as long as they have a steady income, money for the deposit, and traceable credit history for at least three years.

 For more information read: "Mortgages for Foreign Nationals in the UK".

 Most importantly, as your mortgage is likely to be the biggest financial commitment you take on in your life, it really pays to get good advice.
 We recommend that you contact an adviser from Peabody's panel of mortgage advisers, who specialise in providing mortgages for Shared Ownership.